PaulStapel/PaulStapel.github.io/content/context-engineering.md

 I believe that this is one of the best directions AI can take.
 It limits for ourselves the AI craze of using it for anything and everything by making us think more clearly about the contexts, thus making AI a smaller component (and thus variable) to deal with.
 On top of that, it is one of the safer ways to keep AI in control to avoid the dreaded (and maybe exaggerated) "singularity" we might be barreling towards.

 ## Conclusions
 So those where some quick reflections on AI.
 While it is a tool I use almost daily, and it can assist us in numerous ways, we need to stop and think about what AI actually is, and how we can best employ it to our benefits.
 Mindlessly using AI will only limit your forward-thinkingness and ability to solve complex problems, but ignoring AI and hating on it for no reason means you will miss out on all the amazing things it does have to offer.
 The answer, as always, always lies somewhere in the middle.
 If there is one skill I think will be timeless when it comes to AI, it is that of context engineering.
-With AI being as variable as it is, staying in control and keeping it in the loop may be the most valuable thing you can do.
+With AI being as variable as it is, staying in control and keeping it precisely informed may be the most valuable thing you can do.

 ## Signing off, have a lovely day!!